samjones00/docs/docs/ormlite/logging-and-introspection.md

 ---
-title: Logging and Introspection utilities
+title: OrmLite Logging and Introspection
 ---

 One way to see what queries OrmLite generates is to enable a **debug** enabled logger, e.g: